satnaing/astro-paper/src/content/blog/setting-dates-via-git-hooks.md

 As this project uses npm, we are able to make use of a package called [Husky](https://typicode.github.io/husky/) (this is already installed in AstroPaper) to automatically install the hooks for us.

+> Update!
+In AstroPaper [v4.3.0](https://github.com/satnaing/astro-paper/releases/tag/v4.3.0), the pre-commit hook has been removed in favor of GitHub Actions.
+However, you can easily [install Husky](https://typicode.github.io/husky/get-started.html) yourself.

 ## The Hook

 As we want this hook to run as we commit the code to update the dates and then have that as part of our change we are going to use the `pre-commit` hook.
 This has already been set up by this AstroPaper project, but if it hadn't, you would run `npx husky add .husky/pre-commit 'echo "This is our new pre-commit hook"'`.